litebird/litebird_sim/docs/source/simulations.rst

       start_time=astropy.time.Time("2020-02-01T10:30:00"),
       duration_s=3600.0,
       name="My simulation",
-      description="A long description should be put here") )
+      description="A long description should be put here", )

 You can achieve the same if you create a TOML file named ``foo.toml``